 He followed this job up with a stint as a kitchen-hand at Sirromet’s winery restaurant, Lurlene’s.
 He worked here almost every Sunday for 10 years… never washed the dishes at home!

 Seems Anthony wasn’t ready for a full time job after leaving school so I offered him a job here.
 Sacked him after a few months because his love of computer games, playing until 3 in the morning meant he was more often late for work than on time!

 He had to feed his habit of the latest gaming computer so that meant another part-time job, wanting to upgrade his car meant a third.
-So, here’s the really bright kid, doing nothing much but working 3 part time jobs to pay for his car, play on his computer and live at home with his parents, though we didn’t see him much behind the closed bedroom door.
+So, here’s this really bright kid, doing nothing much but working 3 part time jobs to pay for his car, play on his computer and live at home with his parents, though we didn’t see him much behind the closed bedroom door.

 Finally he decided to do a little study and did a TAFE certificate Course in Web Design.

 March 2014 and I was struggling here on my own so I offered him another chance working here… BEST THING EVER for both of us!

 We always knew he was smart, we didn’t realise that he spent some of that computer time learning all sorts of stuff that helped him help this business.
 Now if there’s anything technical required, Anthony is our go to – he can find things we’ve never thought of to make our lives and yours easier!